-The industry has developed many tools to support the action planning but complex problems are still out of the capability.
-In Lean thinking “We believe, the method or tool is not as important the thought process and the skills of the user.”
+The industry has developed many tools to support action planning, but complex problems are still out of the capability.
+In Lean thinking, "We believe, the method or tool is not as important the thought process and the skills of the user."
 Because resources are sure to waste if the plan is unclear and everyone is not skilled enough to perform the task.
-In Toyota, the term “Countermeasure” is used to describe the proposed solution (Plans).
+In Toyota, the term "Countermeasure" is used to describe the proposed solution (Plans).

 The countermeasures are mainly divided into:

-The long - terms are the most effective solutions.
-But these type of solutions are usually difficult or not possible to implement in the current capability.
-So, long - term solutions are only intended to permanently eliminate the root causes.
+The long - term are the most effective solutions.
+But these types of solutions are usually difficult or not possible to implement in the current capability.
+So, long - term solutions are only intended to eliminate the root cause permanently.
 Implementing it may take weeks to months.
-So, the teams usually divide the long-term plan into smaller increments.
-The process of smaller increments by reducing Muda (wastage) is known as “Heijunka” (Production Leveling or production smoothing).
+Thus, the teams usually divide the long-term plan into smaller increments.
+The process of smaller increments by reducing Muda (wastage) is known as "Heijunka" (Production Leveling or production smoothing).

 In SAFe, the iterations are the shorter increments or the common short goals of the team according to the Team PI Objective and the outcome demoed at the team and system demos.